Sainadh-Bahadursha/SQL-Data-Warehouse-Project/README.md

 **Sainadh Bahadursha**
 M.Sc in AI & ML | Data Science Enthusiast | Former Assistant Professor
 🔗 [LinkedIn](https://www.linkedin.com/in/sainadh-bahadursha-67b121171/) | 💻 [GitHub](https://github.com/Sainadh-Bahadursha)

+---

+## Acknowledgements
+This project was inspired by the SQL Data Warehouse and Analytics course by (Data with Baraa)[https://www.youtube.com/watch?v=9GVqKuTVANE] on YouTube.
+Big thanks for making such quality content available to learners!